HedeleZeng/Mural-VISTA/README.md

 Source program in this release: **`Mural-VISTA_v1.0.0_260726.py`**

-> Development note: this source file is named
-> `260726_MuralVista_main_axis_extraction_refined.py` in the working project.
-> The public v1.0.0 GitHub/Zenodo release should refer to it as
-> `Mural-VISTA_v1.0.0_260726.py`.

-Mural-VISTA analyzes the 3-D surface morphology of a mural cell and, when a registered vessel mesh is supplied, the spatial relationship between the cell and the vessel.
+Mural-VISTA analyzes the 3D surface morphology of a mural cell and, when a registered vessel mesh is supplied, the spatial relationship between the cell and the vessel.
 The program extracts centerlines, separates branches and soma, calculates morphology and topology measurements, and exports both numerical